It-samuel/1go-app/README.md

 # Afrilink
-A mobile app that helps to backup user contact incase of loss
+A mobile app for ride booking